JesperBry/boilertemp-CLI/README.md

 # boilertemp-CLI
 A Command line interface to kickstart your coding.
 The boilertemp-CLI lets you create boilerplate-code from templates, and is a easy way to get going fast.

+### Included boilerplates (option to add Redux to all):
+  - MERN-stack
+  - React, Node, Express, MySQL

 ## Get started

 ### Installation